bjackman/bjackman.github.io/content/posts/curl-bash.md

 But we aren't there today.
 As things stand, you need to do work across the stack in order to build a secure system on Linux.
 This is part of the reason that Android and ChromeOS are so different from GNU/Linux.

-I don't know very much about MacOS, but from what I've heard XNU (its kernel) already has a lot of these hardening features.
+I don't know very much about macOS, but from what I've heard XNU (its kernel) already has a lot of these hardening features.
 Yet at the same time, Apple still opts to do much of the same cross-stack engineering.
 This feels like a sign that kernel hardening will always be an "and" instead of an "or".